The Lead Developer is programmed with a combination of invited speakers and successful applicants from our call for proposals.

 WARNING: Making the transition from developer to lead is not without risks.
 Side effects include (but are not limited to): diminished sense of purpose, constant lingering doubt and feelings of inadequacy.
 These symptoms may disappear over time.
 If not, consult a professional or watch this talk.

 I was excited to become a lead developer when the chance presented itself but that excitement quickly faded when confronted with reality.
 Nobody told me what to do and as a result, I had no idea what I was supposed to be doing.
 I was unproductive as a developer, ineffective as a leader and considered giving up many times.
 In this talk, I will discuss how I overcame this situation and found what makes this job at least as rewarding as being a developer.

 If we want to renew a big legacy system we have to choose between a big rewrite or a progressive code rejuvenation.
-People love to complain about their legacy systems, but they are successful systems which deliver real value to business, and this is definitely a good thing.
-Still the usual approach to legacy pain is a kind of take on the chin.
+People love to complain about their legacy systems, but they are successful systems which deliver real value to the business, and this is definitely a good thing.
+Still, the usual approach to legacy pain is a kind of take on the chin.
 I think we can do better than this

 The first step to improve legacy code seems a catch 22.
 You cannot refactor or rewrite without tests and you cannot test without refactoring first.
 We will explore how can we solve this deadlock.
-I'll present my experience in working on big system in the finance industry, how to choose between rewriting or rejuvenating and some refactoring techniques I developed specifically.
-The goal is to be able to work in a TDD fashion on big legacy application without risky rewrites or big refactoring.
-Instead we will see how to split the monolithic in modules easy to maintain and then disentangle small bits of code at time.
+I'll present my experience in working on a big system in the finance industry, how to choose between rewriting or rejuvenating and some refactoring techniques I developed specifically.
+The goal is to be able to work in a TDD fashion on a big legacy application without risky rewrites or big refactoring.
+Instead, we will see how to split the monolithic in modules easy to maintain and then disentangle small bits of code at time.

 At some point, we all find ourselves at a SQL prompt making edits to the production database.
 We know it's a bad practice and we always intend to put in place safer infrastructure before we need to do it again — what does a better system actually look like?